Education and Family Development

 - The Chance Project employs a multi-pronged approach designed to maximize the power of parent engagement, child development research, family literacy and advocacy skills.

 Our K-12 Partnership Program provides access and support to quality K-12 experiences regardless of location or family income level.
-We encourage cutting edge technology tools and highly effective charter, online and home school approaches and organizations.

 The greatest gift we can give all children is hope for the future.
 The Chance Project aims to create and sustain in our youth the desire to realize their full potential.